-Roua Atamaz Sibai is a rising senior studying Urban Studies and Visual Arts at Bennington College.
+Roua Atamaz Sibai is a rising studying Urban Studies and Visual Arts at Bennington College.
 Her interests in forced migration and displacement are concentrated on refugee camps and site planning.
 She is also passionate about urban planning and understanding the interaction between people and buildings.
 She is trying to use the combination of her interests to find a shared discipline which will allow her to combine both areas of study: migration and urban planning.

 Ioanna Katsara just graduated from Bennington College, where she studied Social Psychology and Conflict Resolution with a focus on Forced Migration.
 She has worked with refugees on the Greek islands, and more recently on organized refugee resettlement in Idaho.
 Much of her academic work has focused on the rise of nationalism and restrictive immigration policies in Europe as a response to the current refugee crisis.
 Having completed her Bennington education, she wishes to continue working on refugee resettlement and integration projects in Europe.

 Doménica Montaño-Moncayo just graduated from Bennington College.
 She studied literature and public action.
 She was a member of GANAS, a student-run organization that supports the Latino migrant community around Bennington.
 Her work focused on the intersection of migration, feminism, and politics.